 UNM-Valencia parking permits are not valid on UNM Main campus.

-If you are in need of Campus Police, please call 925.8570 or email email@example.com The Campus Police office is located in the South side of the Cafeteria.
+If you are in need of Campus Police, please call 925.8570 or email email@example.com The Campus Police office is located in the Northeast side of the Cafeteria.

 Please fill in and submit the Parking Permit Request form: